And you are lynching Negroes: Growth during the Cold War

 During the Cold War, the leftist French publication Combat used the phrase to criticize the operations of the House Un-American Activities Committee, pointing out what it saw as corruption of "a nation that lynched blacks and hounded anyone accused of 'un-American' activities."
 Use of the phrase as a tu quoque fallacy grew in popularity in Russia during the 1960s, and was used as a widespread quip between Russians.
 In this version, an American and a Soviet car salesman argue which country makes better cars.
 Finally, the American asks: "How many decades does it take an average Soviet man to earn enough money to buy a Soviet car?"
 After a thoughtful pause, the Soviet replies: "And you are lynching Negroes!"
 The phrase garnered numerous iterations during the Cold War period.
-Its pervasiveness in Russian society reflected a strong sense of Soviet socialist patriotism.
+Its pervasiveness in Russian society reflected a strong sense of Soviet patriotism.
 When the government faced criticism for discrimination against Jews in the Soviet Union, the idiom was used with excessively sentimental tone to complain about racism in the United States.
 It was used as an aphorism among fellow Soviets during the Mikhail Gorbachev period, as an answer to complaints about the lack of civil and political rights including freedom of movement.
 A variant used during this time as a form of reciprocity when faced with criticism over imprisonment and treatment of Refuseniks, was to put the focus on race in the United States criminal justice system.
 A similar phrase was used to counter complaints about Soviet transportation inefficiency.

 In 1980 then dissident and later president of the Czech Republic and writer Václav Havel characterized the phrase among "commonly canonized demagogical tricks."
 In scholarly research it has been described as "an increasingly powerful propaganda tool with the intensification of the Cold War".